ADGEfficiency/course-starter-python/neuapp/blog/make.md

 ---

-`make` is a command-line program of the same class as `grep` and `ssh`.
+`make` is a classic command-line program of the same class as `grep` and `ssh`.

 A powerful tool that has stood the test of time, `make` is available in terminals everywhere serious compute is done.

-Originally used as a build automation tool - `make` can be used for any shell workflows that involve running programs and making files.
+Originally used as a build automation tool - `make` can be used for any workflows that involve running programs and making files.

 `make` isn't commonly used in data projects - I've found it very useful in my day-to-day work!
 Here is how to use this classic tool in a modern data project.